Last revision: August 24, 2025 10:03:pm est

 1. Notice Defensiveness:

 Reflect on a recent situation where someone criticized you or disagreed with you.
 How did you react?
-Did you listen, or did you immediately defend yourself?
+Did you listen, or did you immediately defend your current beliefs?

 2. Examine Intentions: